orbitbot/misbehave/README.md

 **`new Misbehave(element, options) ⇒ misbehave instance`**

 Provide a `contenteditable` DOM node to the constructor as in [the Usage example](#usage) above.
 Options, their meaning and the defaults are show in [Options and defaults](#options-and-defaults).
 The options parameter is not required.
+The constructor does not set the `contenteditable` or any of the other attributes in the example.
+The DOM node is exposed as `misbehave.elem` for convenience.

 <br>